-In the face of Hurricane Irma bearing down on central Florida, and Hurricane Jose right behind her, you need to take precautions to keep you and your family and property as safe as possible.
+In the face of the upcoming hurricane seaon, you need to take precautions to keep you and your family and property as safe as possible.
 You buy your non-perishable food, water, propane and other supplies.
 You board up your windows and fill your sandbags.
 Or you pack up your car and leave the area.

 After the storm, you assess the damage.
 Some may have no damage at all.
 Some may lose everything.
 Some will be in between with minor to major damage.

 Here is another area where you need to be prepared.
 And be patient…..